mail02ankit/mail02ankit.github.io/others.md

 permalink: /others/
 ---

-Apart from astronomy I enjoy reading, hiking and my new found passion is baking.
-Four tier black forest gateau is one of my best creation.
+Apart from physics, I enjoy hiking, playing games and cooking.
+I have gained expertise in Indian cuisines and now learning Italian dishes.

 ## Baking